rkterungwa16/terk-react-components/src/components/nav/NavItem.md

 The component comes with minimal default styling:

-- `.terkui-nav-item`: Applied to the root element (li, div, or custom component)
+- `.terkui-nav-item`: Applied to the root element (li, div, span, or custom component)
-  - Sets `position: relative`
-  - Sets `white-space: nowrap`
-  - Sets `text-decoration: none`
-  - Sets `cursor: pointer`
-  - Sets `font-weight: 500`
-  - Sets `padding: 0.75rem 1rem`
-  - Sets `border-radius: 0.5rem`
-  - Includes hover state styling:
-    - Increases `font-weight` to 700
-    - Changes text color to light gray
+- `.terkui-text-white`: Applied to provide white text color

-    - Adds gray background color
+Note: The documentation suggests hover state styling and other properties, but these aren't defined in the current styles.css implementation.
+You may need to add these styles if needed.

 You can customize the styling by: